sam81/pybdf/doc/intro.rst

     rec = bdfRec.getData(trigChan=True)

 the "raw" trigger channel will then be returned in `rec['trigChan']`.
+Please, note that `pybdf` currently reads only the trigger inputs 1-8 and disregards the trigger inputs 9-16.

 It is also possible to retrieve additional system codes (bits 16-23 of the status channel, see http://www.biosemi.com/faq/trigger_signals.htm), like CMS